yunkunrao/tendermint.com/content/blog/on-thedao-and-blockchain-governance.md

 Byzantine, they could halt or fork the blockchain ledger.
-Satoshi Nakamoto wrote that Bitcoin can handle up to 1/2, but that only works because clients are suppose to wait on the order of an hour for confirmation, thereby allowing the network to be modeled as a fully-synchronous system.
-In other words, if you want a distributed ledger that commit transactions to finality quickly on the order of seconds, you cannot do better than Tendermint.
+Satoshi Nakamoto wrote that Bitcoin can handle up to 1/2, but that only works because clients are suppose to wait on the order of an hour for confirmation, thereby allowing the network to be modeled as a (slow) fully-synchronous system.
+In other words, if you want a distributed ledger that can commit transactions to finality quickly (on the order of seconds), Tendermint offers an optimal solution.

 More information on how to solve the nothing-at-stake problem and the long-range forking problem are documented in the [gnuclear